risckaust/risc-documentations/docs/source/1-ros-basics.rst

 System Setup
 ^^^^^^^^

-Assuming you have workstation with installed Ubuntu 16.04, download this `ZIP file <https://github.com/luym11/initial_settings/archive/master.zip>`_, and extract ``.sh`` files to your home folder and run by following command.
-This will install ROS, and other many tools and dependencies you will need in the future.
+Assuming you have workstation with installed Ubuntu 16.04, download this `ZIP file <https://github.com/luym11/initial_settings/archive/master.zip>`_, and extract two ``.sh`` files to your home folder and run by following command.
+This will install ROS, and many other tools and dependencies you will need in the future.

 .. hint::